 Making a Spanish will

-However, having said this, drawing up a will in Spain to cover only the Spanish assets, makes the whole procedure a lot easier, less expensive and above all, less stressful for the beneficiaries.
-It is unnecessary to present any kind of documents which are unknown to the Spanish Authorities (although they may be totally legal in the country of expedition) and it also saves expenses of official translations into Spanish and International Apostilles.
+However, having said this.
+Drawing up a will in Spain to cover only the Spanish assets, makes the whole procedure a lot easier, less expensive, and above all, less stressful for the beneficiaries.
+It is unnecessary to present any kind of documents that is unknown to the Spanish Authorities. (although they may be totally legal in the country of an expedition).
+And it also saves expenses of official translations into Spanish and International Apostilles.

 All wills made in Spain are registered in one central Registry, which makes it easy to apply for a certificate in the event of having to find out what someone’s Last Will and Testament entails.
 This tells the person where the will was actually signed and can be obtained within a few days.
-The system is so simple and straightforward here, that it would be a pity not to take advantage of it!
+The system is so simple and straightforward here.
+It would be a pity not to take advantage of it!

-The best reason to make a Spanish will is that it will make it much easier to administer your Spanish estate upon your death.
-In fact a well drafted English will can have the same results, but if you have the option it is always better to deal with your Spanish assets in a Spanish will.
+The best reason to make a Will in Spain is that it will make it much easier to administer your Spanish estate upon your death.
+In fact a well-drafted English will have the same results.
+But if you have the option it is always better to deal with your Spanish assets in a Spanish will.